 - What position are you able to keep the bar over the midline of the foot in the bottom position?

 - What position feels the most natural?
 If you have any experience with barbell training, you’ll know when movements feel ‘forced’ and ‘awkward’.
 Don’t ignore this feedback.

 - What are your goals?
 Are you training for powerlifting with the goal of increasing 1 rep max strength?
 If so, you should practice low bar squatting.
 If not, either high bar or low bar squatting will be totally fine.

 There’s one common issue that people run into when low bar squatting.

-Since it requires a slightly more mobility through the wrists and shoulders compared with high bar squatting, it can cause pain in these areas if the person squatting doesn’t have the appropriate mobility.
+Since it requires slightly more mobility through the wrists and shoulders compared with high bar squatting, it can cause pain in these areas if the person squatting doesn’t have the appropriate mobility.
 Essentially, the person would be forcing a biomechanical range that they’re not naturally able to achieve.

 If you’re experiencing pain whatsoever in these areas when squatting, you’ll definitely want to opt for a higher bar squat position.

 If you’re not a competitive powerlifter, I would put the bar higher up on the back.
 Over time, if you wanted to experiment with a lower bar position to increase max strength, you could schedule a block of training where you tried it out.
 Just remember, if you’re high bar squatting, you’re more upright.
 If you’re low bar squatting, you’re leaning more forward.
-Regardless of your bar position, the goal remains the same: keep the bar over the midline of the fooot.
+Regardless of your bar position, the goal remains the same: keep the bar over the midline of the foot.